nglasl/silverstripe-misdirection/README.md

 * Select `Settings`
 * Select `Pages`

-#### Testing
+### Testing

+The model admin will not only display a clean summary for each link mapping, it will also provide a powerful test interface for managing your redirection stack.

 ![testing](images/misdirection-testing.png)

-This will retrieve the link mapping call stack for a given URL, and whether that reached the maximum request limit.
-The result is traversed on server side to detect any inefficient mappings or infinite loops.

-When a certain depth of link mappings has been reached, the server will return with a 404 response to prevent inefficient mappings or infinite recursion.
-The following is the default configuration:
+The link mapping stack will be traversed server side to prevent inefficient link mappings or infinite recursion.
+When the maximum number of requests has been reached, the server will respond with a page not found.

 ```yaml
 MisdirectionRequestFilter:
   maximum_requests: 9
 ```

-This stack will be traversed server side, rather than redirecting the user back and forth until the maximum.

 ![testing-maximum-requests](images/misdirection-testing-maximum-requests.png)